 The latest fine of $25K for ongoing HIPAA violations could have been more but the statute of limitations is 6 years.
 It was reported that they had failed to implement security rule policies and procedures, failed to provide their employees with security awareness and training, and they failed to conduct a thorough assessment of potential risks and vulnerabilities to the confidentiality, integrity and availability of the ePHI they held.

 We understand that after you conduct the HIPAA risk analysis, the hard work begins.
 Implementing your HIPAA policies and procedures and documenting your risk management plan are difficult and there never seems to be enough hours in the day to complete this task.
-This is a MUST.
-If you do not have the time, then you need to hire someone or a company to do this for you.
+This is a MUST!

 Modern technology is both amazing and scary!
 Do you know what is being said about you or your organization?
 In today’s world we must keep up with what is being said on the World Wide Web (WWW) to make sure what the world sees and reads is not Fake News!
 It also helps you to uncover any broken links to your website that may frustrate potential new patients from actually finding you.